Last updated on January 8th, 2022

 56. Mars’ magnetic field turned off four billion years ago.
 And surprisingly, scientists believe that the field could turn on someday in the future, but not likely.

-57. Did you know that scientist have tried to grow plants in soil that mimics Martian soil?
+57. Did you know that scientists have tried to grow plants in soil that mimics Martian soil?
 Yes, and they have succeeded in their attempt to grow tomatoes, peas, and rye from the said soil.
 Now, this is going to help those wishing to spend some time on the Red Planet.

 58. In 2016, scientists with the help of an exploration rover Curiosity have discovered a mineral called “tridymite” on Mars.
 This discovery in know questioning the earlier assumptions based on the history of the planet.
 This fact know makes us believe that the planet had a more violent and explosive volcanic activity in the yesterdays.